Electric Brae, Dunure

 Attraction Type: Countryside

-Location: On the A719 about 1 mile south of Dunure.
+Location: On the A719 about one mile south of Dunure.
 Layby on the southbound side of the road (heading towards Maybole)

 Photo Credit: David Ross and Britain Express